bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module2-sql-for-analysis/README.md

 # Sprint 2 Module 2 -

 ## Learning Objectives

 * Deploy and use a simple PostgreSQL database
 * Create a data pipeline with SQL

 ## Before Lecture

 Sign up for a free [ElephantSQL](https://www.elephantsql.com/) account.
 This will allow you to run a "cloud" PostgreSQL instance (20mb).
 If you wish, you may also install [PostgreSQL](https://www.postgresql.org/) locally, which facilitates larger databases, but is not necessary for our daily tasks.

 You can also install [pgAdmin](https://www.pgadmin.org/), which (like the DB Browser for SQLite) lets you connect to, explore, and query databases using a Graphical User Interface (GUI) tool.
-This is optional, but can be pretty important when connecting to the database and getting a better visual representation of the DB.
+This is optional, but can be really helpful when connecting to the database and getting a better visual representation of the DB.

 ## Guided Project